bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

     }
 }
 ```

+- Keep domain and persistence models seperate so you need an adapter/mapper between these models to communicate.
 ## Domain Services
 If you can't find an entity or value object to place some behaviour or logic, you can define stateless services within the domain called `services`.
 It can be considered as free functions in C++.

-- Acts as an interface between the other domain model objects within the same bounded context.
+- Acts as an interface between the domain model objects within the same bounded context.
+(Controls cross-aggregate behavior)
 - Usually stateless but might have side effects on the objects it operates on.
 - Create when you need it.
 Try not to use the previously created service.
 - They can be used for orchestrating the specific workflows.
 - Do not overuse.
 It might violate the DDD main principle.
+- Proxies to external services
+- May consume services from the external layers i.e. infrastructure.

 ## Aggregates
 Provides association between entities.
 They are used to handle business complex logic.
 - Transactional graph of entities/value objects.
-- Consists one or more entites and value objects that change/act together.
+- Consists of one or more entities that act as a unit against queries and commands(read & writes).
+Transactional consistency.(Cascade update/delete)
 - Therefore, handle them as a unit for data changes(single transaction) and seek the consistency between them.
 - Controls/Handles association/dependencies between entities.
 - Handles complex business logic.
 - Data changes to an aggregate should be A(tommic), C(onsistent), I(solated) and D(urable).
+- One repository per aggregate.
+- Interaction with other aggregates defines the business logic.

 ### Aggregate Root
 Every aggregate must have a root which is the Parent object of the all members of the aggregate.
 It is quite possible an aggregate consists of one entity which is also an aggregate root.
 - Responsible to maintain its invariants.
 It should always be true.
+- Accessing to non-root entities only possible through aggregate root.
+Acts as a mediator.

 ### How to choose aggregate root?
 Ask these questions to determine the aggregate root: